Make your own set of creepy potion bottles. A simple DIY craft tutorial idea for Halloween decor and parties. Free Potion Labels Printable included.

 I picked up my bottles and a local craft store for just a couple of dollars each.
 You can also check out this link for some similar bottles that I found on Amazon.
 I love the cork top.
 I think that totally adds to the potion bottle look.

-I cut the labels out that I wanted to use and crumpled them up a bit and even tore some of the edges to make them look even more aged.
-I then spritzed them again, and then set them aside to dry.
+Cut the labels out and crumple them up a bit, and even tear some of the edges to make them look even more aged.

 They look awesome even without their labels!